 - These visual and audio files may not be used to exploit or misrepresent UW Medicine or the University of Washington.

-- UW Medicine often licenses still images from Thinkstock but cannot grant republishing rights.
-You may not republish single image files credited to Thinkstock.
+- UW Medicine often licenses still images and stock video from Getty Images, but we cannot grant republishing rights.
+You may not republish single image files, videos or animations credited to Getty Images.

 - Logos of UW Medicine and University of Washington Health Sciences schools may not be republished without explicit permission.
 Contact us by phone or email: 206.543.3620 or firstname.lastname@example.org